Have you ever needed to run an application or load a library that requires a newer version of glibc?

-When you specify the LD_LIBRARY_PATH you are giving your system an additional path on your system to look for libraries that it dynamically loads.
+When you specify the LD_LIBRARY_PATH you are giving your system an additional path to look for libraries to dynamically load.
 However, the

 lib folder contains many other libraries that could be loaded.
 This can cause things like unexpected segfaults.
-In our case, the application only needs to load libc.so.6.
+Our application only needed to load libc.so.6.

-So what can you do instead?
-If you use LD_PRELOAD, you can tell your application to load functions from a given file instead of the locations it would normally load from.
+If you use LD_PRELOAD, you can tell your application to load functions from a specific file instead of the locations it would normally load from.

-If we had an executable called app, we could run it while prepending LD_PRELOAD as an environment variable:
+If we had an executable called app, we could run it and prepending LD_PRELOAD as an environment variable:

-When the application attempts to make libc function calls the LD_PRELOAD variable will force the application to use the ones stored in the new libc.so.6 file.
+When the application attempts to make libc function calls the LD_PRELOAD variable forces the application to use the ones stored in the new libc.so.6 file.

 Syncing the glibc timezone

-After running our application with the new glibc, we found the timezone was wrong.
+After running our application with the new glibc the timezone was wrong.

-This is because the glibc you install has its own localtime file.
-You can resolve this by linking the system’s localtime file to the one that the new glibc will use:
+This is because the new glibc has its own localtime file.
+You can resolve this by linking the system’s localtime file to the new glibc’s file:

 ln -sf /etc/localtime /opt/glibc-2.14/etc/localtime